 Skip to main content

-Version: v2.15.x LTS
+Version: v3.1.x LTS

-Authenticating with a JWT token
+Authenticating with a JSON Web Token (JWT)

-Authenticating with a JWT token
+Authenticating with a JSON Web Token (JWT)

 Required roles: system administrator, security administrator

-When a client authenticates with API Mediation Layer, the client receives the JWT token which can then be used for further authentication.
-If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.
+When a client authenticates with API Mediation Layer, the client receives the JWT which can then be used for further authentication.
+If z/OSMF is configured as the authentication provider and the client already received a JWT produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

 tip

-JWT Token-based Login Flow and Request/Response Format
+JWT-based Login Flow and Request/Response Format

-First, The API client obtains a JWT token by using the POST method on the /auth/login endpoint of the API service that requires a valid user ID and password.
+First, The API client obtains a JWT by using the POST method on the /auth/login endpoint of the API service that requires a valid user ID and password.

-Secondly, the API client stores the JWT token or cookie and sends the token with every request as a cookie with the name apimlAuthenticationToken.
+Secondly, the API client stores the JWT or cookie and sends the token with every request as a cookie with the name apimlAuthenticationToken.

-Obtaining a JWT token
+Obtaining a JWT

 • The full path for API ML is:/gateway/auth/login